morgasaurus/NookPoster/README.md

 # NookPoster
-A simple web app for generating social media posts from a list of items to trade in Animal Crossing
+A simple web app for generating social media posts from a list of items to trade in Animal Crossing: New Horizons